Jensonah/pacman_ppo/README.md

 The final product is my PPO algorithm applied to the Pacman Atari environment.
 The performance is compared to the baseline PPO implementation [source].
 This repository then also is a snapshot on how I study new topics, which is a continuous cycle of reading tutorials, literature analysis and writing my own implementations from scratch.
 All this while keeping track of useful links and notes in my personal notes file.

+Please note that this is a hobby project, the code is messy.
+Not much refactoring is done.
+We want to get a proof of concept asap.